Blotch3D/Blotch3D/README.md

 is the same as the input (X,Y).

 We can create matrices that scale, shear, and even rotate points.
-To make an object three times as large, use the matrix:
+To make an object three times as large (relative to the origin), use the
+matrix:

 3 0\
 0 3